Misterio77/nix-colors/README.md

 config and use [`schemeFromYAML`](#schemeFromYAML) to load it.

 Alternatively, you can tell nix-colors to follow your base16-schemes fork.
-There's two ways to do it.

-- In your flake inputs, add `base16-schemes` and override `nix-colors.inputs.base16-schemes.follows`:
+In your flake inputs, add `base16-schemes` and override `nix-colors.inputs.base16-schemes.follows`:
 ```nix
 {